Engineering Hall of Fame

 William Stanley (photo by Alfred A. Costello) prepared by the Housatonic River Walk, Great Barrington Land Conservancy

 Stanley's genius continued to influence the industry as he produced newer and better power distribution systems for General Electric.
 The Stanley Works in Pittsfield, MA develops new power distribution systems at the birth of the power grid.
-Stanley's air blast transformers are used in the Folsom Powerhouse 1896 and other GE AC power systems.
-We will have more information here as time goes on.
+Stanley's air blast transformers are used in the Folsom Powerhouse in 1895 and other GE AC power systems.
+Stanley's genius was employed in the making of distribution systems for AC power at Niagara Falls in a project which divided the job between Westinghouse and GE.

 The Stanley Works in Pittsfield, MA